-In champagne without additional name may base wines from different countries (including wines outside Germany).
-As German sparkling wine only products may be called, which were produced from German base wines; that may well be blends of wines from different growing areas.
-A sparkling b.
-A. may only be made from wines originating from the region indicated on the label.
+May be used in sparkling wine without an additional designation base wines from different countries (including wines outside of Germany).
+Only products made from basic German wines may be called German sparkling wines; this can also be blends from wines from different growing areas.
+A champagne b.
+A. may only be made from wines that come from the growing area indicated on the label.

 The sparkling wine may be produced by those companies which are classified as producer be valid.
 Such sparkling wines have to be bottled from basic wines that are produced Quality wine b.
 A. correspond.
 The special form of " predicate sparkling wine" had to consist of at least 60% German base wines; however, this designation was prohibited by the European Court of Justice in 1975.
 The Austrian counterpart to the sparkling wine with similar production conditions is Hauersekt,

 Well-known sparkling wine brands and sparkling wine producers in Germany are among others Deinhardstein.
 Prince of Metternich.
 Henkell.
 Kupferberg.
 MM (Matheus Müller), Rotkäppchen-Mumm.
 Rüdesheimer Sektkellerei Ohlig.
 Schlumberger Hartmut.
 Söhnlein and Wilhelmshof,